The Employers’ Guide to Earned Wage Access and Why It’s Important

-According to Bankrate, 57% of Americans don’t feel they have enough money to fall back on and 36% have more credit card debt than emergency savings.
-This begs the question: How can you build a benefits program that better supports the needs of today’s workforce?
+According to Bankrate's 2025 Emergency Savings report, 57% of Americans don’t feel they have enough money to fall back on, and 36% have more credit card debt than emergency savings.
+This begs the question: How can you build a benefits program that actually benefits your employees?

-One program that stands out as a way to address financial strain is earned wage access, but other perks can help, too.
+One program that stands out to address financial strain is earned wage access—also known as on-demand pay—but other perks can help, too.

 For many organizations, taking a more flexible approach to payroll has made a significant difference in their employees’ lives.
 Financial wellness benefits give people more breathing room and can be influential in retaining the talent your organization needs.
 And since personal finance issues can negatively impact sleep, mental wellness, and self-esteem—all factors that influence employee productivity and retention—going the extra mile can be well worth the effort in the end.

-About 71% of middle-market businesses offer on-demand pay, but it may not be for everyone.
+EWA was originally introduced by Fintech companies in the 2010s, and today, around 71% of middle-market businesses offer on-demand pay.
+However, it may not be a suitable solution for everyone.
 Here are the pros and cons of an EWA program:

 People appreciate it.